DrunkenAlcoholic/sway-install/README.md

    ./sway_install_script.sh
    ```

-The installer must not be run as root; it prompts for your sudo password whenever elevated privileges are required.
+The installer must not be run as root; it prompts for your sudo password whenever elevated privileges are required and asks for confirmation before proceeding.

 ## What the Script Installs